Skip to main content

 What is Springwell Solar Farm?

-Springwell Solar Farm is a proposed new solar farm with battery storage that would provide enough clean, secure energy to power over 180,000* homes each year – the equivalent of half the homes in Lincolnshire.
+Springwell Solar Farm is a planned new solar farm with battery storage that would provide enough clean, secure energy to power over 180,000* homes each year – the equivalent of half the homes in Lincolnshire.

 Springwell is classed as a Nationally Significant Infrastructure Project (NSIP) because it would generate over 50 megawatts of electricity.
 This means we need to apply for a special type of planning consent called a Development Consent Order (DCO) to build and operate it.